top of page

 Breeding Ram Lambs

-Ram lambs are born on pasture in May and ready to breed by fall.
+Ram lambs are born on pasture in April and ready to breed by fall.
 It is best to wait a few months after weaning to allow the rams to develop and let the "cream rise to the top."
+Starting 2024 we will have unproven rams over 1 year old to be certain of the genetic potential of a breeding ram.

 Proven Rams

-Mature rams that have been used for our breeding here at Baken Creek Farm.
+Mature rams that have been used for our breeding which known, good offspring.
 These are rare to come by, but offer the best of what is available.

 Meat Rams